top of page

 Dr. Jason C. Méndez

-Cofounder & Executive Producer
+Cofounder & CEO

 Photo Feb 01, 7 34 35 PM.jpg

-Dr. Juan Carrillo
+Dr. Juan F. Carrillo

-Cofounder & Executive Producer
+Cofounder & Education Editor

 Juan is a native of working-class communities in south Los Angeles, California and the son of Mexican immigrants from the state of Sinaloa.
 His work looks at the role of agency in historically marginalized communities, with a particular focus on Latinx students.
 Juan is an associate professor at the Mary Lou Fulton Teachers College at Arizona State University.